 If the quality is great, try reducing number of colors, which will also further reduce file size.

 If image color completely changes (e.g. becomes much brighter or saturated), you need to remove color profile from your PNG (convert image to sRGB/gamma 2.2 in your graphics program or remove gamma with ImageOptim.)

 IE6-friendly alpha makes almost-opaque colors fully opaque, to make image degrade better in IE6.

 When done, save the image ⌘⇧S. ImageOptim may be able to reduce file size even more.

 You can test image on different backgrounds by selecting backgrounds from the palette on the left.
 You can drag your own background images to that area.

-ImageAlpha is mostly based on pngquant.
+Available from command line.
+ImageAlpha is based on pngquant.
 You'll find compiled

 pngquant executable in